Norman Scarth

-Norman Scarth (born October 1925) is a British World War II veteran, political candidate, former farmer, and blogger.
-He has unsuccessfully stood for Parliament three times, and has been at the centre of controversy in several legal cases.
+Norman Scarth (October 1925 – 2024) was a British World War II veteran, political candidate, farmer and blogger.
+He unsuccessfully stood for Parliament three times, and had been at the centre of controversy in several legal cases.

-Military service
+Early life and military service

-Scarth served on HMS Matchless in the Arctic convoys of World War II, receiving a medal from the Russian government in 1995.
+Scarth was born in Leeds, West Yorkshire, England in October 1925.
+He served on HMS Matchless in the Arctic convoys of World War II, receiving a medal from the Russian government in 1995.

 Farming

 Scarth was a stud farmer.
 His horse Gracious Melody won the 1979/80 Henry Tudor Challenge Cup.

 Elections

-Scarth has been a candidate three times in UK parliamentary elections – in 1997 in Chesterfield (receiving 202 votes, 0.4%); in 2007 in Sedgefield (receiving 34 votes, 0.1%); and in 2008 in Haltemprice and Howden (receiving 8 votes, 0.0%).
+Scarth was a candidate three times in UK parliamentary elections – in 1997 in Chesterfield (receiving 202 votes, 0.4%); in 2007 in Sedgefield (receiving 34 votes, 0.1%); and in 2008 in Haltemprice and Howden (receiving 8 votes, 0.0%).
 In Sedgefield, police were called to move him when he campaigned outside a supermarket.
 In Haltemprice and Howden he came joint last with 8 votes.
 He stood on an anti-crime platform and argued that "modern surveillance methods were as bad as the Nazis'".

-Scarth has also stood for his own Anti-Crime Party in local elections in Bradford, first standing in Bingley in 2007.
+Scarth also stood for his own Anti-Crime Party in local elections in Bradford, first standing in Bingley in 2007.
 He was arrested for shouting through a loudhailer outside a polling station in 2008, and challenged the election result, in which he received 66 votes, with the election commissioner.
 A judge ruled that his case was "wholly misconceived".